 “Yes,” Orien says, swallowing.
 “I work very hard.”

 “It’s not easy, is it?”
-Cole continues, teasing Orien’s hole before he dips his fingertip inside.
-“Having to sit still for hours on end, listening to all those scouting reports and debriefings, making all those hard decisions—” Cole plunges the finger further, making Orien moan.
+Cole continues, teasing Orien’s hole before he dips a fingertip inside.
+“Having to sit still for hours on end, listening to all those scouting reports and debriefings, making all those hard decisions—” Cole plunges his finger further, forcing Orien to clench and moan.
 “It takes an especially patient person to handle all that.”

 “Look at you now, even,” Cole murmurs.
 “I’m sure you’d like to get this over with, wouldn’t you?
 But you’re letting me take my time, letting me take you apart bit by bit.”